Configuring event payloads

-Step 2: On the Configure Event for Payload Targeting screen, select the event you want to use for payload targeting:
+- On the Configure Event for Payload Targeting screen, add the event you want to use for payload targeting:

-- Event name – select this box to display a list of your app’s custom events that Swrve has logged and then select the event you want to use.
-For example, search.flight.
+- Event name – select this box to display a list of your app’s custom events that Swrve has recently logged and then select or manually enter the event you want to use.
+For example, flight.search.

 - Event label – enter a user-friendly label for the event as it will appear in the User Behaviors section of the campaign audience builder.
-For example, Flight search.
+For example, Searched flights.

 Add event payloads

 - To add a payload to your event, select Add Event Payload.